ADTPro experiments

 The below is fixed by selecting the correct slot for your disk controller. :-)

 I think at that point I'm supposed to use ADT to transfer the ADTPro disk image (ADTPro-0.1.4.dsk).
 However, I only get an error saying "NOT A 16-SECTOR DISK".
+Photo of an Apple IIe display showing a SSC in Slot 1 @ 115K, a disk located in Slot 7 Drive 2, and an error message saying 'NOT A 16-SECTOR DISK'

 As a matter of fact, I get this error when trying to do anything with ADT (send or receive).
 I know the Apple and PC are talking because the DIR commands work fine in both ADT and ADTPro.